timeofdave/timeofdave.github.io/README.md

 ![Screenshot of Justice]({{ BASE_PATH }}/justice_screenshot_5.png)

 This is a very old personal project of mine, the favorite of my many abandoned game projects from before university.
-It had a user interface and level menu, complete with soundtrack and logo animation, and a complete first level.
+It had a user interface and level menu complete with soundtrack and logo animation, a first level with win conditions, and that classic Unity grass texture.

 The player drives a police cruiser, tasked with pursuing a getaway car around a beautiful mountainous landscape.
 The AI car has a sequence of waypoints which it follows, while the player must catch up and either wreck the getaway car without totalling the cruiser, set up a roadblock, or shoot out the car's tires.